-After Reading This Article, You Will Know The Name of All Android Version, Release Date, and Symbol.
+After Reading This Article, You Will Know The Name of All Android Versions, Release Date, and Symbol.

 Do you prefer the Android operating system?
 If yes, then you must read this.

 Virtually 90% of smartphone users use Android OS.
-Hence, this post contains a list of all Android Models (Previous and Modern).
+Hence, this post contains a list of all Android Models (Previous, latest, and Modern).

-As you may know, the Android OS is a Linux-based operating system designed for Smartphones and tablet which was launched on 5 Nov.
+As you may know, the Android OS is a Linux-based operating system designed for smartphones and tablets which was launched on 5 Nov.
 2007 with Android Beta Model.
 It was developed by Google and the Open Handset Alliance (OHA).